an3urysm/live-share/docs/getting-started.md

 #### Sharing

 When you "share" as a host, you start up a collaboration session that shares the contents of a project, solution, or a folder that guests can then access through an invitation link.
-In effect, "share" is short hand for "share a project" but also opens the door for sharing other capabilities.
+While "share" is short hand for "share a project," it also opens the door for sharing other capabilities like debugging.

 Learn more: [![VS Code](media/vscode-icon-15x15.png)](collab-session.md#share-a-project) [![VS](media/vs-icon-15x15.png)](collab-session.md#share-a-project)

 #### Joining

-When you click on an invitation link from a host, you are able to "join" a collaboration session and access any content or capabilities the host has opted to share with you.
-You'll be able to join a session as long as the host is online and has not ended the session.
+Clicking an invitation link from a host enables you to "join" a collaboration session and access any content or capabilities the host has opted to share with you.
+It provides a quick way hop into a collaboration session and the web link provides getting started information for you if you don't have the needed extension installed.

 Learn more: [![VS Code](media/vscode-icon-15x15.png)](collab-session.md#join-a-collaboration-session) [![VS](media/vs-icon-15x15.png)](collab-session.md#join-a-collaboration-session)